-Timber is known as an alternative asset since it is a different kind of investment than your regular stocks and bonds.
+Timber is known as an alternative asset or alternative investing since it is a different kind of investment than your regular stocks and bonds.
 Big investors like university endowments (ahem, Harvard), insurance companies, and even investing legend Jeremy Grantham all allocate money to timberland.
 They generally do so in places like Oregon, for fir and spruce, Georgia for pine, or Appalachia for hardwood.
 Over the last 15 years, even retail investors have jumped in on the action, with the introduction of two timber-focused ETFs and the new forest-products companies of Weyerhaeuser and Rayonier.
 So, what’s all the fuss about?

 According to the company for which Grantham is a co-founder, Grantham, Mayo, & van Otterloo, timber has risen steadily in price for 200 years and has returned an average of 6.5 percent per year during the last century.
 GMO is predicting a 4.8 percent return for timber over the next few years.
 Compare that with the ever-changing status of stock returns over the same period, and you’ll understand why so many choose to invest in timber.

 But How Does It Add Up?

 There’s more that plays into the popularity of this alternative investment, too.
 The numbers don’t lie, but also consider why the market is so steady.
 Timber is always a necessity for any economy.
 It’s not likely to go anywhere in that way.
 The trees grow regardless of where the market is headed and whether we’re in a recession, and you don’t have to harvest them during a bad year.
 The only real threat becomes that of fire and insects, the kind you really can’t do anything about.